oldd/projects/star-book/1-one-to-one/README.md

 Let's make this slightly more interesting.
 Users now have two profiles they can design; their main profile like before, and a thumbnail profile for the main landing page.
 These profiles can have different pictures, different taglines, different themes, ...
 When a user comes to the home page, they see a list of thumb-nail profiles.
 After clicking on a thumbnail profile the user is redirected to the complete profile.
    * Thumbnail and main profiles form a one-to-one data relation.
 Each profile has only one assiciated thumbnail-profile and vice versa.
 ___
-## User stories your app must satisfy:
+## Behavior your app must satisfy:
 on the home page a user can ...
 * view a listing of all thumbnail profiles.
 * create new thumbnail profiles from the home page.